jaredks/pyprimesieve/README.md

     python setup.py install

-NOTE: Because of the need to use OpenMP to compile the parallelized version of summation, gcc is invoked manually to avoid distutils choosing a compiler that does not have support for OpenMP.
-This may require adjustments for your specific system (the lines are marked in setup.py).
-At the worst, `sum(pyprimesieve.primes(n))` will be used as the fallback - which is still the fastest method compared to all others :)
+NOTE: Because of the need to use OpenMP to compile the parallelized version of summation, gcc is specified in environment variables of setup to avoid distutils choosing a compiler that does not have support for OpenMP.
+If you don't have gcc, you will need to change that in setup.py.

 After installation, you can make sure everything is working by running the following inside the project root folder,